StoglRobotics/ros_team_workspace/docs/index.rst

 #. organize their public and private ROS packages;
 #. describes scenarios;
 #. enable continuous integration across the use-cases;
-#. and provide scripts for easy use of ROS.
+#. provide scripts for easy use of ROS.

 To achieve this, RosTeamWS defines: